-Malta carnival photos is the occasion where we can give you an idea of what you can see as our carnival in Malta and Gozo.
-It is always held 5 days before lent usually in the month of February.
+Malta carnival photos are the occasion where we share with you an idea of what you can expect at our carnival in Malta and Gozo.

-The word carnival was founded from the Italian word carne vale which means eating meat is valid.
-As carnival finishes then 40 days of lent starts which is fasting before Easter.
+The word carnival comes from the Italian word carne vale, which means eating of meat is valid.
+After the last day of carnival, the forty (40) days of lent starts.
+It is the time of fasting before the Good Friday week and Easter Sunday.
 Carnival is a time of merriment and enjoyment, letting your hair loose.

-Valletta is the main activities where colourful floats are shown round various streets starting from near the prime minister's office the 'Auberge de Castille.
-Other places in Malta namely St. Julian's, Ħamrun, Żabbar, Għaxaq, Qormi, Dingli and Naxxar carnival takes place.
+Other locations in Malta, namely St. Julian's, Ħamrun, Żabbar, Għaxaq, Qormi, Dingli and Naxxar were the local councils to organise carnival for the local villagers.
 Dancing, floats, beautiful costumes, children wearing costumes too in the streets brings a certain enjoyment in Malta.

-You must not forget the famous Nadur carnival in Gozo, where merriment and funny moods are taking place.
-In fact many youngsters enjoy a wild weekend in Gozo.
-The main carnival in Gozo is held at the capital Victoria Rabat where the floats can be enjoyed along the main road and the enclosure where all the companies present their dance.
+You must not forget the famous Nadur carnival in Gozo, where merriment and funny moods take place.
+In fact, many youngsters enjoy a wild weekend in Gozo.
+The carnival in Gozo is held at the capital, Victoria, where the floats can be enjoyed along the main road and at the Independence Square where all the companies present their dances.

 If you like carnival come and visit and see for yourself our famous traditional merriment.

 The Palace Square in front of the Presidents Palace in Valletta.
 It is the area where all the dancing and excitement builds up and where we suggest it is best to go.
 One can also book tickets for a comfortable seat, then see all the displays.

 A beautiful carnival float lit up with LED and spot lights looks very attractive.

 The carnival floats going uphill into Valletta from the main Girolamo Cassar street towards Auberge de Castille.
 It is from here that the parade starts its way into Valletta with the King Carnival float.